yegor256/blog/_drafts/_tasking.md

-will trash your apartment, will forget things, will miss something, will make mistakes, will spend more time and money than they are supposed to, will choose wrong fabrics, will purchase the furniture you don't like, will do many other things you're well aware of, if you've ever dealt with interior designers and house builders.
+will trash your apartment, will forget things, will miss something, will make mistakes, will spend more time and money than they are supposed to, will choose wrong fabrics, will purchase the furniture you don't like, and will do many other things you're well aware of if you've ever dealt with interior designers and house builders.

 The more aggressive you are, the higher the chances you win.